arangodb/docs/site/content/http/collections/collection-modifying.md

   /_api/collection/{collection-name}/loadIndexesIntoMemory:
     put:
       description: |2+
-        This route tries to cache all index entries of this collection into the main memory.
+        You can call this endpoint to try to cache this collection's index entries in the main memory.
+Index lookups served from the memory cache can be much faster than lookups not stored in the cache, resulting in a performance boost.
-        Therefore it iterates over all indexes of the collection and stores the indexed values, not the entire document data, in memory.
+        The endpoint iterates over suitable indexes of the collection and stores the indexed values (not the entire document data) in memory.
+This is implemented for edge indexes only.
-        All lookups that could be found in the cache are much faster than lookups not stored in the cache so you get a nice performance boost.
-        It is also guaranteed that the cache is consistent with the stored data.
+        The endpoint returns as soon as the index warmup has been scheduled.
+The index warmup may still be ongoing in the background, even after the return value has already been sent.
+As all suitable indexes are scanned, it may cause significant I/O activity and background load.
-        This function honors all memory limits, if the indexes you want to load are smaller than your memory limit this function guarantees that most index values are cached.
-        If the index is larger than your memory limit this function will fill up values up to this limit and for the time being there is no way to control which indexes of the collection should have priority over others.
+        This feature honors memory limits.
+If the indexes you want to load are smaller than your memory limit, this feature guarantees that most index values are cached.
+If the index is larger than your memory limit, this feature fills up values up to this limit.
+You cannot control which indexes of the collection should have priority over others.
+        It is guaranteed that the in-memory cache data is consistent with the stored index data at all times.
-        On success this function returns an object with attribute `result` set to `true`
+        On success, this endpoint returns an object with attribute `result` set to `true`.
       operationId: ' handleCommandPut:loadIndexes'
       parameters:
       - name: collection-name